Throwback Edit Version: I edited this in June 2024, checked the links and converted it to the new WordPress format.

-I guess if I am writing a film camera blog then this camera has to come up at some point.
-There are many sites dedicated to this camera and the whole industry it started.
-Such as this one.
-I also really like this site as he had some of the same issues as I did.
+I figured if I was writing a film camera blog then this camera had to come up at some point.
+There are many sites dedicated to this camera and the whole industry it started or restarted, like this one.

-I did not find this camera in a junk bin.
-I went looking for it on eBay and finally found one for a fairly reasonable price.
-It arrived…and didn’t work.
-It has two red lights in the view finder and neither lit up at any point.
+I did not find this camera in a junk bin, I went looking for it.
+I finally found one for a fairly reasonable price on eBay.
+It arrived after some time…and didn’t work.
+It should have two red lights in the viewfinder and neither lit up at any point.
 I got in touch with the seller and he shipped me another, no questions asked.
-The first one had the logo written in Russian, the replacement has it in English.
+The first one had the logo written in Russian, the replacement had it in English.
 The red lights worked on the replacement.
-Incidentally, the seller said keep the first one, so I have shipped it off to be fixed.
+Incidentally, the seller said to keep the first one, so I have shipped it off to be fixed.
 If it comes back working I will probably keep the one with the Russian writing and sell or give away the replacement.

-As discussed in the second link, I also had a few issues with the replacement camera.
-I would forget to set the distance or my hands were not steady.
-I tried the “lomo” approach of shooting from the hip and it worked ok for streetish type stuff..but you really need to judge the distance well.
-Trying to capture a moving, excited dog was very tricky if not impossible with the slow shutter speed due to the a 100ASA film inside.
-The LC-A does have speeds up to 1/500th a s fast film should make things easier.
+Unfortunately, I also had a few issues with the replacement camera.
+I would forget to set the distance or my hands were not steady enough and a few shots were out of focus.
+I tried the “lomo” approach of shooting from the hip and it worked ok for streetish-type stuff..but you really need to judge the distance well.
+Trying to capture a moving, excited dog was very tricky if not impossible with the slow shutter speed due to the 100ASA film I put inside.
+The LC-A does have speeds up to 1/500th a faster film might make things easier for me.
 That will be the next roll choice.

 So what did my first roll look like?

 Of course I covered the faces of some students.
 They were interested in the camera, but very confused by the fact they could not see the photo straight away.
 They also assumed I could take lots of photos.
-When I got the distance correct the quality seemed to be better than the toy Holga I tried earlier.
-I also love the vignetting and the odd focusing.
+When I got the distance correct, the quality seemed to be better than the Holga I tried earlier.
+I also love the vignetting.
 It is almost like the center is focused, but then it dissipates towards the sides.

 I will try it again with a faster film and take more care with the zoning.
 I know that isn’t the lomo way, but it is what I like.